Marker Making in Garment Industry

 Marker Efficiency

-The ratio of area in marker and the area of marker is called marker efficiency.
-It is expressed as percentage.
+The ratio of the pattern area of the marker to the marker's total area is called marker efficiency.
+It is expressed as a percentage.

-Marker length: Marker length depends on marker table.
-If marker length increases, the area of marker rearrangement increased.
+Marker length: Marker length depends on the marker table.
+As marker length increases, the area of marker rearrangement increases.
 Due to this, marker efficiency also increased.

 Marker width: Marker width depends upon fabric width.
-In general, when fabric width increases, marker efficiency increased up to a range.
+In general, when fabric width increases, marker efficiency also increases up to a certain range.
 Excess width may reduce marker efficiency.

-Size of garment: When the no of size of garments increased, no of component also increased.
-Which help to increase marker efficiency.
+Size of garment: As the number of sizes of a garment increases, the number of components also increases.
+This helps to increase the marker efficiency.
 But excess size may reduce it.

-Master or marker planner: Skill manpower, technical knowledge and honesty are an important factor.
-It effects the marker efficiency.
+Master or marker planner: Skill, manpower, technical knowledge, and honesty are important factors.
+This affects the marker efficiency.

-Grain Line: Grain line is the line which indicates the warp direction of woven fabric or wales of knitted fabric.
+Grain Line: The grain line is the line that indicates the warp direction of woven fabric or wales of knitted fabric.
 It expresses the direction for placing the pattern on the marker.

-Symmetrical fabric: If the direction of a fabric change 180 degree and the outlook same, it is called symmetrical fabric.
-Such as solid color plain fabric.
+Symmetrical fabric: If the direction of the fabric changes 180 degrees and the outlook is the same, it is called symmetrical fabric.
+Such as solid-color plain fabric.

-Asymmetrical fabric: When the direction of a fabric change 180 degree and it looks different is called asymmetrical fabric such as stripe fabric.
+Asymmetrical fabric: When the direction of a fabric changes by 180 degrees and it looks different, it is called asymmetrical fabric, such as stripe fabric.

-Garment properties: When the style of a garment is high complex, the limitation of the marker making increased as the pattern part must place according to the design.
+Garment properties: When the style of a garment is highly complex, the limitations of marker-making increase as the pattern parts must be placed according to the design.

-Cutting quality: There have different types of cutting machine which used to cut the fabric.
-Allowance must place in the marker for the movement of the knife, otherwise the component could damage.
+Cutting quality: There are different types of cutting machines that are used to cut the fabric.
+Allowance must be placed on the marker for the movement of the knife; otherwise, the component could be damaged.

-Production planning: Production planning is one of the major factor for marker making.
+Production planning: Production planning is one of the major factors for marker making.
 It plans the total production of the garment.
-The production planning affected by the marker.
+The production planning is affected by the marker.

-• If the size ratio is larger and quality is few, different marker has to make.
+• If the size ratio is larger and the quality is few, a different marker has to be made.

-• The production capacity must consider for production.
+• Production capacity must be considered for production.

-• Maker table length, worker capacity and product quality must consider at marker efficiency.
+• Maker table length, worker capacity, and product quality must be considered at marker efficiency.

 Marker Making Methods